 In 2012, the Occupational Employment and Wages Report of the Bureau of Labor Statistics of the US Department of Labor recorded the mean annual wage of a sound engineering technician was $46,310.
 The median annual wage of a sound engineering technician is dependent upon area of industry, location, experience and education.

-Sound Engineering Technician Salary By State
+Average Sound Engineering Technician Annual Salary

 Sound Engineering Technician Career Outlook